University of Nottingham: Halls of residence

+Sport

+The David Ross Sports Village is a multi-sport facility, which opened in October 2016.

 Controversies

 'Nottingham Two'

 On 14 May 2008, Hicham Yezza, a member of staff, and Rizwaan Sabir, a postgraduate student, were arrested at the University of Nottingham and were detained for six days under the Terrorism Act 2000.
 The university informed the police after finding an edited version of the al-Qaeda training manual the student was using for his research.
 Both were released without charge from terrorism offences.
 In September 2011, Rizwaan Sabir was awarded £20,000 compensation for false imprisonment by Nottinghamshire Police.

 The university came under criticism after the only professor involved in terrorism studies at the institution, Rod Thornton, decided that, because of the university's lack of guidance to him regarding their position over possession of terrorist publications, he was no longer willing to risk possible arrest by teaching terrorism studies at the university, although he would continue in his other responsibilities.
 As a result, terrorism studies are no longer being taught at the University of Nottingham.

 For a 2011 conference of the British International Studies Association, Thornton prepared a paper which alleged the university had engaged in systematic persecution against Yezza, Sabir, and junior academics in the department.
 One of Thornton's colleagues at Nottingham complained to BISA about alleged defamatory content of Thornton's paper, and a spokesman for the university called it "highly defamatory of a number of his colleagues".
 The paper was later removed from BISA's website.

 In early May 2011, Thornton was suspended by the university for the "breakdown in working relationships" caused by the paper.
 In an open letter published in The Guardian, 67 international researchers including Noam Chomsky asked for Thornton's reinstatement and an independent examination of the university's actions, saying that Thornton's paper "carefully details what appear to be examples of serious misconduct from senior university management over the arrest of two university members".
 In 2011, a campaign was launched calling for the reinstatement of Rod Thornton and for a public inquiry into the university's actions.
 In March 2012 it was announced that Thornton was leaving his job as a lecturer at Nottingham, and that, "for his part, Dr Thornton accepts that the article which he published on the BISA website in April 2011 contained a number of inaccuracies."
 Thornton apologized for any offence he might have caused.